A Learning and Control Perspective for Microfinance: Methodology

-\section{Optimality and Convergence Analysis}
+\subsection{Optimality and convergence analysis}

-In this section, we provide conditions under which the algorithms converges to optimal parameters (\cref{thm:convergence}).
-Along the way, we explain the ideas behind the updating rules \eqref{eq:z_update} in \cref{lm:F equal grad}.
-The convergence speeds depend the choice of the step size $\alpha_t$.
-Based on the results of \cref{thm:convergence}, we find an appropriate choice for the step size in \cref{crl:step_size}.
+This section provides conditions that ensure the proposed algorithm converges to optimal parameters (\cref{thm:convergence}).
+Along the way, we explain the ideas behind the updating rules \eqref{eq:z_update} in \cref{lm:F equal grad}. we also find an appropriate choice for the step size $\alpha_{t}$ in \cref{crl:step_size}, based on the results of \cref{thm:convergence}.